xmatters/xm-labs-xMatters-By-Phone/README.md

   - Oops, something went wrong.
 The event has not been sent.
 You will need to send this event directly from xMatters.
   ```

 9. xMatters Inbound Integration Script.

     - This script gets the xMatters recipients out of the payload.
-    - This script add trasncription text to xMatters properties "Description" and "Short Description".
+    - This script adds trascription text to xMatters properties "Description" and "Short Description".